jermsinarocket/MachineLearning_HW/README.md

 # MECH409k Artificial Intelligence for M.E.
 (Machine Learning) [Spring 2019, POSTECH]
-All the homeworks for MECH409K
+All the homework for MECH409K

 ## Development Environment
 * Python 3.6.7